alexandrebarachant/openvibe/trunk/test/README.txt

 Some Remarks :

     This test run designer with no GUI, but in Linux it still need a X11 context.
-So you need to be sure that test is a automatic start-up of "Xorg -ac&" command to ensure that X server is launched at test moment.
+So you need to be sure that test can access to a X server.
+That will be do by a automatic start-up of "Xorg -ac&" command to ensure that X server is launched at test moment.
     That's why we need to define DISPLAY environment variable before launch test.
     This test run in path : trunk/openvibe-plugins/samples/trunc/test/.
     This test works with a specific scenario that content automatic stop set to a 1 second (using Clock stimulator+Player Controller), This test produce a CSV file output that contents output of Sinus oscillator for 1 second (using CSV File Writer)